Skip to main content

 Shadow Mode

-LevelNameWhat Dino DoesConfig
+LevelNameWhat Dino doesConfig

 L1ObserveWatches silently, builds baseline, reports findingsautonomy.level: observe

-L2SuggestRanked findings with confidence scoresPlanned (M1.5)
+L2SuggestRanked findings with confidence scoresPlanned (post–M1.5 REST)

 L3WriteCreates PRs with human approvalPlanned (post-M2)